thutahw/tp/docs/DeveloperGuide.md

 #### 4.3.3.
 Design Consideration

-**Aspect 1: `cancel` Command**

-For this command, we only required the specifying of `DateTime` of the appointment, and we allowed specifying the `Patient` by `name`, `nric`, or `index` (in the currently displayed list).
-This is to ensure that receptionists can opt for either a more intuitive way to specify a `Patient` (by `name` or `index`) or a quicker and more "guaranteed correct" way (by `nric`).

-Additionally, we only require matching of `DateTime` and `Patient` of appointment as no two appointments should have those two fields exactly the same.
-By reducing the number of arguments needed for the command, we make the command more succinct and easy to use for receptionists.
-It is also easier implementation-wise.

-**Aspect 2: `nric` field**

-To ensure that `Appointment`s are json serialisable for `Storage` in the same way as `Patient`s, all fields of the `Appointment` class have to be serialisable.
-To achieve this, an `nric` field is added to each `Patient` to uniquely identify patients currently stored in the system.
-When serialising an `Appointment`, the patient field stores the `nric` string of the patient instead, and when reading an `Appointment` from memory a lookup is performed on the existing list of patients before a valid `Appointment` object is created containing an existing Patient object.

-**Aspect 3: Marking of Appointment `status` attribute**
+**Aspect 1: Marking of Appointment `status` attribute**

-Automated the marking of an `Appointment` as `DONE` after the deadline has passed, and giving receptionists the ability to mark `Appointment`s as missed.
+Automated the marking of an `Appointment` as `DONE` after the deadline has passed, and giving receptionists the ability to mark `Appointment`s as missed or done (if accidentally marked as missed).

 |                                                                                                                                                                                                                       | Pros                                                                                                     | Cons                                                                                                |
 |-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------|